dseguy/changedBehavior/behavior/NullAsArrayOffset.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Using null as an array offset is deprecated, use an empty string instead in /codes/NullAsArrayOffset.php on line 4
+   PHP Deprecated:  Using null as an array offset is deprecated, use an empty string instead

-   Deprecated: Using null as an array offset is deprecated, use an empty string instead in /codes/NullAsArrayOffset.php on line 4
-   3PHP Deprecated:  Using null as an array offset is deprecated, use an empty string instead in /codes/NullAsArrayOffset.php on line 7
+   Deprecated: Using null as an array offset is deprecated, use an empty string instead 3PHP Deprecated:  Using null as an array offset is deprecated, use an empty string instead

-   Deprecated: Using null as an array offset is deprecated, use an empty string instead in /codes/NullAsArrayOffset.php on line 7
+   Deprecated: Using null as an array offset is deprecated, use an empty string instead 3
-   3